Route of Jones & Plummer Trail

 Today, Lipscomb County remains largely rural, with agriculture and oil production continuing to be significant industries.
 The county's rich history is celebrated through various historical sites and museums, which preserve the stories and heritage of the early settlers who shaped the area.

-This timeline provides a concise overview of the key events in the history of Lipscomb County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lipscomb County, Texas.

 • 1876 - Lipscomb County was established on August 21, becoming the last of the 254 counties in Texas.